 15. Stand Out with the Ruined or Glitch Effect

 Graphic designers are willing to go to any extreme to stand out and catch the attention of viewers and customers.
 Some are achieving this by experimenting with a ruined or glitch effect in images.

 Such images look distressed and give off an edgy or vintage tone.

 Designers purposefully create distorted versions of images to drive attention to your brand and engage your target audience.

-Choosing the Right Graphic Design for Your Brand Can Help You Stand Out and Attract Customers
+Choose the Right Graphic Design for Your Brand

 Some of these graphic designs are new, while others are making a comeback.